 - ¼ cup vanilla egg white protein powder or whey protein powder

 - 6 large eggs

-- 1/2 cup pumpkin puree
+- ½ cup pumpkin puree

-- 3 tbsp Kelapo coconut oil, melted
+- 3 tablespoon coconut oil melted

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

 - Coconut oil for the pan

-- In a large bowl, whisk together coconut flour, protein powder, sweetener, baking powder, cinnamon, salt, ginger, and cloves.
+- In a large bowl, whisk together the coconut flour, protein powder, sweetener, baking powder, cinnamon, salt, ginger, and cloves.

 - Add the eggs, pumpkin puree, melted coconut oil, ½ cup coconut milk and vanilla extract.
 Whisk until smooth.
 Add additional milk as necessary.

 - Heat a large skillet over medium high heat and add a little coconut oil.
 Once oil is melted, scoop two heaping tablespoons of batter onto skillet and spread into a 4 inch circle.
 You should be able to get 3 to 4 pancakes into the skillet.